wangyedev/kontext/README.md

 - **Cross-shell Support**: Works with Bash, Zsh, and Fish shells
 - **Modern Command Structure**: Intuitive `profile` and `tag` command groups for organized management

+---

+⭐ **If you find Kontext useful, please consider starring the repository!** It helps others discover the project and motivates continued development.

 ## Installation

 Install Kontext globally via npm: